IanHeinrich/stellaris-galaxy-forge/README.md

 # Stellaris Galaxy Forge

-A desktop editor for the Stellaris galaxy map.
+A desktop editor for the Stellaris galaxy map for both static scenarios and save files.
 In a `.sav` file you can move systems, add and cut hyperlanes, and add, resize and remove nebulae, then carry on playing the campaign; in a static galaxy scenario script (`map/setup_scenarios/*.txt`, the file a new campaign's galaxy can be